Skip to main content

 NASAL OBSTRUCTION

-Specialists at Sinus Center LA have proprietary 3-D digital imaging to help visualize the nasal anatomy and evaluate for any blockage.
+Specialists at Sinus Center Los Angeles have proprietary 3-D digital imaging to help visualize the nasal anatomy and evaluate for any blockage.
 Effective treatments include non-surgical and surgical treatments with minimal ‘downtime’ and recovery.
 They collaborate with specialists at Jaw Surgery Los Angeles to co-ordinate procedures as independent treatments or in conjunction with your jaw surgery.

 Illustration UPPP